alexharris/ahwd/src/about.md

 <div class="full-width flex flex-col md:flex-row gap-8 mt-12">
     <div class="w-full md:w-1/2">
         {% bigtext %}A reliable technical partner focused on helping you communicate online.{% endbigtext %}
-        <p>With over a decade of experience, we offer services for the full range of how we talk to each other online.
+        <p>With over a decade of experience, we offer a full range of services to help you get your message out on the web.
 We provide thoughtful, high quality work with an eye towards simplicity and longevity.</p>
     </div>
 </div>